MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/payroll/US19JanTaxR1.md

 | 250,000     | 500,000          | 19,650         | 9.25%    | 250,000            |
 | 500,000     | 1,000,000        | 42,775         | 9.75%    | 500,000            |
 | 1,000,000   | and over         | 91,525         | 10.75%   | 1,000,000          |

+#### Withholding changes for Michigan

+All filing status have the same fixed flat tax of 4.05%.
+Personal Exemption amount is $5,400.00

+#### Withholding changes for Utah

+All filing status have the same fixed flat tax of 4.65%.

 #### Withholding changes for West Virginia